A 1935 dollar bill may be a small deal to you. But if that dollar bill includes a few key markings, it may be worth more than its face value.

 Bureau of Engraving and Printing

-And on top of that, even though the 1935A was being distributed, The Bureau of Engraving and Printing was, in fact, still making the original 1935.
+And on top of that, even though the 1935A was being distributed, The Bureau of Engraving and Printing was still making the original 1935.

-The confusion would see interchangeable and mixed-up back plate numbers where the original series would sometimes get the larger plate numbers.
+The confusion would see interchangeable and mixed-up back plate numbers where the original series was sometimes larger plate numbers.

-The new 1935A would sometimes see smaller plate numbers.
+The new 1935A also featured smaller plate numbers.

 Plate Number Errors